Reds vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Reds have posted a mark of 6-4.
+- The Reds are favored for the first time in a while, as they have not been the favorite in their last 10 games.

-- In their previous 10 games with a total, the Reds and their opponents have combined to exceed the over/under on seven occasions.
+- In their last 10 games with a total, the Reds and their opponents are 7-3-0 when it comes to hitting the over.

-- The Reds have gone 5-1-0 against the runline over their past 10 games (six of those matchups had a spread listed by bookmakers).
+- The Reds have five wins against the spread in their last seven chances.

 Reds Betting Records & Stats

-- The Reds have an implied victory probability of 51.2% according to the moneyline set by oddsmakers for this matchup.
+- The Reds have a 53.5% chance to win this matchup based on the moneyline's implied probability.

-- So far this season, Cincinnati and its opponents have hit the over in 32 of its 57 games with a total.
+- Cincinnati has played in 58 games with over/under set, and have combined with opponents to go over the total 33 times (33-24-1).

-- The Reds have posted a record of 5-3-0 against the spread this season.
+- The Reds have a 5-4-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!